misiektoja/spotify_monitor/README.md

 If you store the `SP_DC_COOKIE` in a dotenv file you can update its value and send a `SIGHUP` signal to reload the file with the new `sp_dc` cookie without restarting the tool.
 More info in [Storing Secrets](#storing-secrets) and [Signal Controls (macOS/Linux/Unix)](#signal-controls-macoslinuxunix).

 > **NOTE:** Spotify still requires TOTP parameters for web-player token requests.
 The web player continues to select v61 which was first published in January 2026.
 Version 3.0 embeds v61 directly and no longer downloads a third-party secret dictionary.
-You can still use [spotify_monitor_secret_grabber](https://github.com/misiektoja/spotify_monitor/blob/dev/debug/spotify_monitor_secret_grabber.py) to verify the current bundle values or prepare an update if Spotify resumes rotation.
+The version and cipher bytes are exposed as the `TOTP_VERSION` and `TOTP_SECRET_CIPHER_BYTES` config options, so if Spotify resumes rotation you can patch them from the config file without a code release.
+Use [spotify_monitor_secret_grabber](https://github.com/misiektoja/spotify_monitor/blob/dev/debug/spotify_monitor_secret_grabber.py) to extract the current bundle values then update those two options.

 <a id="spotify-desktop-client"></a>
 #### Spotify Desktop Client